April 1, 2022

 These cookies are used to enable you to share pages and content that you find interesting on our Websites through third-party social networking and other websites.
 These cookies may also be used for advertising purposes.

 We use third-party cookies served by the following third parties.

 To refuse these cookies, please follow the instructions below under the heading “How can I control cookies?”

 What about other tracking technologies, like web beacons?

 Cookies are not the only way to recognise or track visitors to a website.
 We may use other, similar technologies from time to time, like web beacons (sometimes called “tracking pixels” or “clear gifs”).
-These are tiny graphics files that contain a unique identifier that enable us to recognise when someone has visited our Website.
+These are tiny graphics files that contain a unique identifier that enable us to recognise when someone has visited our Websites.

-This allows us, for example, to monitor the traffic patterns of users from one page within our Website to another, to deliver or communicate with cookies, to understand whether you have come to our Website from an online advertisement displayed on a third-party website, to improve site performance, and to measure the success of marketing campaigns.
+This allows us, for example, to monitor the traffic patterns of users from one page within our Websites to another, to deliver or communicate with cookies, to understand whether you have come to our Websites from an online advertisement displayed on a third-party website, to improve site performance, and to measure the success of marketing campaigns.
 In many instances, these technologies are reliant on cookies to function properly, and so declining cookies will impair their functioning.

 How can I control cookies?

 You have the right to decide whether to accept or reject cookies.

 To do it, depending on your browser, you can refer to: